noiselabs/configparser.php/README.md

 Parsed INI files
 --------------------

-The INI files read by ConfigParser consists of sections, lead by a `[section]` header, and followed by `name = value` or `name: value` entries, with continuations and such in the style of RFC 822.
+The INI files read by ConfigParser consists of sections, lead by a `[section]` header, and followed by `name = value`  entries.

 The option values can contain format strings which refer to other values in the same section, or values in a special `[DEFAULT]` section.